erikallin/cucitrace/EmployeeCard/Task 3/Task 3.2.0.md

 The employee card is successfully deposited with its initial balance and is activated for purchases.
 Additionally, a message is posted to the system log.

--> Can you search the source code and identify what is the message posted to the system log?
+-> Can you search the source code and identify what is the criteria(s) for the employee card to be activated for purchases?

+-> What internal response code(s) is logged if the criterias are not met?

 -> Once you have the answer please open "Task 3.2.1.md"